ZNL0504/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

 # Space-X-Falcon-9-First-Stage-Landing-Prediction
 IBM Data Science Professional Certificate - Applied Data Science Capstone

+by Zhinan Li
 *******************************
 ## Project Overview
 In this capstone, we will predict if the Falcon 9 first stage will land successfully.